julibinho/MobiLLe/README.md

 MobiLLe is computationally more efficient and quicker than state-of-art tools and does not require any training process or hyper-parameter optimization.
 It can easily manage large-scale experimental repertoires, providing useful plots to help researchers detect clonally-related sequences in high-throughput B cell repertoire data.

 **REFERENCE**
 Nika Abdollahi, Lucile Jeusset, Anne de Septenville, Hugues Ripoche,  Frederic Davi and Juliana Silva Bernardes.
-A multi-objective based clustering for inferring BCR clonal lineages from high-throughput B cell repertoire data.
-2022 (under revision)
+"A multi-objective based clustering for inferring BCR clonal lineages from high-throughput B cell repertoire data."
+PLoS computational biology 18, no. 8 (2022): e1010411.

 **CONTACT**
   E-mail: